jconorgrogan/Informational-Constructivism/README.md

 The following is a WIP attempt to get my thoughts down on paper of a theory of everything that I've been thinking about for a few years now.
 Obviously, this will invite many (warranted) skeptics.
 There has never been a proper ToE that has answered every critic, and billions of schizo theories put forth by millions of people without any formal training.
 I understand.

 I invite your review, criticisms, and feedback.
-I do ask for some rules of engagement:

 A candidate fundamental theory must supply:
     a. explicit axioms,
     b. a work plan turning those axioms into all later claims,
     c. intermediate tests that can fail.

 I believe IC satisfies (a) now.
-Items (b) and (c) are documented as open tasks, not hand‑waved away.
+Items (b) and (c) are documented as open tasks, not hand‑waved away and need to be completed.
 And I'm sure there will be a lot more twists and turns and many things changed over time.
 But I'm comfortable enough in this theory that I'm publishing this in an Open Source way and opening myself to ridicule.

 ---